Rocky5/Xbox-Softmodding-Tool/README.md

     This option will allow you to re-enable the persistent softmod mode.
 What this mode does is puts the Xbox into a controlled error 16 state.
 Don't be alarmed!.
 This is 100% safe, as long as you don't remove anything from the real C partition.
 In this mode every game is loaded under the softmod, what this means is IGR on all retail (original) games and never needing worry about losing your softmod again, though with my softmod that's a moot point.
   * #### Disable:
     This option will allow you to disable the persistent softmod mode.
 In this mode your xbox will work like any other softmod out there, retail (original) games will bypass the softmod.
+### EEPROM > Advanced Features > System Language
+  * #### Select a language:
+    This option will allow you to change the system language at the eeprom level, ie this will change the games ingame languages for PAL releases.

 ### Fan speed
   * #### Self explanatory.